 Ah, so you have heard about the Imminent ASH EXPLOSION the press talk about.
 Well, this is quite possible.
 But it still won’t seriously affect the tourist areas such as Kona or Hilo.
 People think of the Deadly explosions of Krakatoa or Mount St Helens.
 Well, Hawaii Volcanos don’t work that way.
 They are what is know as effusive volcanos lave flows gradually down the slopes building up the large shield shapes that give them the name Sheild volcanos.

 Remember despite the incredible scenes of 50 Story Lava fountains, Giant rivers of lava, Huge plumes from explosive eruptions there has only been one case of injury to date! and that was an utter freak accident!
-Remember there is around 100 miles between the volcano and Kona including the two tallest mountains in the world.
-What could possible effect you with those sort of barriers.
+Remember there are around 100 miles between the volcano and Kona including the two tallest mountains in the world.
+What could possibly affect you with those sorts of barriers?

 People on the ground say in the majority of Hawai’i or the big island if it wasn’t for the VOG you would not know anything was happening.
 In fact, the biggest complaint is the majority of the Volcano’s national park is closed and they don’t get to see the Volcano!